 Since 1950, the population of the United States more than doubled but the road system grew only from 3.3 million miles to 4.1 million miles.

-If placed end to end, the length of the nation's structurally deficient bridges would stretch 1,276 miles or half the distance from New York to Los Angeles.
+If placed end to end, the length of the nation's structurally deficient bridges would stretch 1,216 miles or nearly the distance between Miami and from New York City.

 41 percent of U.S. bridges are over 40 years old and have not had major reconstruction work.